Chuchelná

 Chuchelná (Kuchelna) is a municipality and village in Opava District in the Moravian-Silesian Region of the Czech Republic.
-It has about 1,200 inhabitants.
+It has about 1,300 inhabitants.
 It is part of the historic Hlučín Region.

 History

 The first written mention of Chuchelná is from 1349.
-From 1742 the village belonged to Prussia after Maria Theresa had been defeated.
-In 1920, it became part of the newly established Czechoslovakia.
+From 1742 to 1918, after Empress Maria Theresa had been defeated, the village belonged to Prussia.
+In 1920, the municipality became part of the newly established Czechoslovakia.